hapax/hapax.github.io/assets/mindjam.md

 cosmogonic musings. -->

-This Stoic "will to reality" seems radically different from Nietzche's somewhat infamous "will to power".
+This Stoic "will to reality" seems radically different from Nietzche's infamous (and infamously misunderstood) "will to power".
+When co-opted by the Nazis, it was about power over others, but in *Thus Spake Zarathustra*, it is very obviously about power over the self, or "self-overcoming" as he would write elsewhere, an "unexhausted procreative will of life".
+This "will to life" seems more apt to me than the "will to power" (and also distinct from the Schopenhauerian "will to live", or mere self-preservation).
-And one can't help but feel that, in Nietzschean terms, there is something "anti-life" about the now proverbial Stoic acceptance of whatever comes your way.
+Returning to the Stoics, one can't help but feel that, in Nietzschean terms, there is something "anti-life" about their now proverbial acceptance of whatever came their way.

 #### Fatalism and free will

-The question becomes: what does "necessity" mean to Nietzsche?
+The question becomes: what does necessity mean to Nietzsche?
-Much ink has been spilled on the topic, and it's

 <span style="padding-left: 20px; display:block">
 What does your conscience say?—'You shall become the person you are'.